Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 This solution aims to provide an extended set of cmdlets for managing Identity & Access (IA) across Azure AD and Exchange Online.

-It intends to supplement the existing (Microsoft provided) AzureADPreview and ExchangeOnlineManagement cmdlets.
+It intends to supplement the existing Microsoft AzureADPreview and ExchangeOnlineManagement Modules.

-This library is a work in progress.
+This module is a work in progress.

 ## Backlog